atolab/zenoh-web/content/docs/getting-started/quick-test.md

 ---
-title: "For a Quick Test using Docker" weight : 1015
+title: "For a quick test using Docker" weight : 1015
 menu:
   docs: